WordPress/gutenberg/docs/how-to-guides/block-tutorial/nested-blocks-inner-blocks.md

 }
 ```

-### Defining Ancestor Block Context
+### Defining Ancestor Block Relationship

-Another example is using the `ancestor` block setting.
-The Comment Author Name block utilizes the `ancestor` setting to assign the Comment Template block to allow it to be a descendant of the Comment Template block while refraining from explicitly assigning it a direct child hierarchy.
+An example of this is the Comment Author Name block, which is assigned the `ancestor` block setting.
+This allows the Comment Author Name block to only be available as a nested descendant in its ancestral Comment Template block.
+Otherwise, the Comment Author Name block will not be available as an option within the block inserter.
+See [Comment Author Name code for reference](https://github.com/WordPress/gutenberg/tree/HEAD/packages/block-library/src/comment-author-name).

-This context allows the Comment Author Name block to be anywhere in the hierarchical tree, and not _just_ a direct child of the parent Comment Template block, while still limiting its availability within the block inserter to only be visible an an option to insert if the Comment Template block is available.
+The `ancestor` relationship allows the Comment Author Name block to be anywhere in the hierarchical tree, and not _just_ a direct child of the parent Comment Template block, while still limiting its availability within the block inserter to only be visible an an option to insert if the Comment Template block is available.

+When defining a descendent block, use the `ancestor` block setting.
+This prevents the nested block from showing in the inserter outside of the InnerBlock it is defined for.

 ```json
 {